CEKrause/dea-docs/setup/NCI/install.rst

 .. note::
    Your institution may provide this software to be installed via an internal process.
-   For example at Geoscience Australia, the software can be requested from the `Software Service Management System (SSMS) <http://intranet.ga.gov.au/CherwellPortal/SSMS>`_ [internal link only].
+   For example at Geoscience Australia, the software can be requested from the "Software Center" on Windows machines.

 Connecting to the VDI
 =====================